tonyhanu/GettingandCleaningData/README.md

 ### Summarizing the Data (Step 5 in the course project description)

 It was required to calculate the mean of the values from each column grouped by subject and activity.
 Since there were many columns a vector of the column names was created to use in the aggregate() function.
 This function was used to calculate the mean grouped by subject and activity.
-The data was then written to a csv file as _**mean_summary_by_Subject_and_Activity.csv**_.
+The data was then written to a csv file as _**mean_summary_by_Subject_and_Activity.csv**_ and also a _**mean_summary_by_Subject_and_Activity.txt**_ for uploading to Coursera.

 ### Running the run_analysis.R Script